Maree History, Family Crest & Coats of Arms

 Maree is one of the many names that the Normans brought with them when they conquered England in 1066.
 The Maree family lived in Norfolk.
 Their name, however, is a reference to the family's place of residence prior to the Norman Conquest of England in 1066, Meret, Normandy.

 Early Origins of the Maree family

 The surname Maree was first found in Norfolk.
 However, some of the family were found at Stow-Maries in Essex.
 "This parish takes the adjunct to its name from the family of Marey, to whom the lands at one time belonged."

 Early History of the Maree family

-Another 147 words (10 lines of text) covering the years 1605, 1682 and 1660 are included under the topic Early Maree History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Maree research.
+Another 74 words (5 lines of text) covering the years 1605, 1682 and 1660 are included under the topic Early Maree History in all our PDF Extended History products and printed products wherever possible.

 Maree Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Merry, Mirrey, Merrie, Mirrie and others.